WIMNZhao/TS_Enhanced/README.md

 smiles strings of valid reagents for that component.

 Optional params:
 - `num_warmup_trials`: Optional.
 Number of times to randomly sample each reagent in the reaction.
-3 is usually sufficient
+It has a big impact on how quickly top-scored compounds can be recovered.
+Try 20.
 - `results_filename`: Optional.
 Name of the file to output results to.
 If None, results will not be saved to a file.
 - `log_filename`: Optional.
 Log filename to save logs to.
 If not set, logging will be printed to stdout.
 - `scaling`: Optional.
 Positive if higher score is preferred; negative otherwise. +/- 1 is usually good
 - `decay`: Optional.
 Temperature control
-- `num_per_cycle`: Optional. e.g., 100
+- `num_per_cycle`: Optional. e.g., 100.
+High number reduces the TS overhead.
+For ultra-large libraries, try a few hundreds